 Types of Tickets

 There are various types of tickets and fares available for trains in Germany, and it can get confusing.
-If you purchase them on Bahn.de, or the DB Navigator app, you will be offered all types of fares, especially if you book in advance.
+Bahn.de and the DB Navigator app offer all types of fares, especially if you book in advance.

 Certain fares include a City Ticket.
 The City Ticket is available in 126 cities for use on public transportation (subway & buses) upon departure and arrival, if you are traveling more than 100 kilometers.
 It is a great way to get to and from your hotel to the train station!